 The shahada (Arabic:ﺍﺷﻬﺎﺩﺓ) is the statement of the fundamental beliefs of a Muslim.
 "There is no god but God and I testify that Muhammad is the messenger of God."1

 The most prominent shahada inscription at Humayun's Tomb is at the top of the dome's finial.

 Sometimes the religious inscriptions are so high that one might think they could be aimed only at God.2

 Recognizing the handful of Arabic inscriptions that lie disguised within the beautiful and complex calligraphy ornamentation in Islamic architecture is a very rewarding challenge to new converts from different cultures with different languages and children learning to read.
 This ornamentation makes the unobtainable seem more attainable and brings familiarity to the foreign.

 "Familiarity with the sacred text on the part of those who frequented religious buildings could fairly be assumed, and this in turn meant that the recognition of a single word could unlock an entire inscription band."3

-2. Robert Hillenbrand, "Splendour and Austerity: Islamic Architectural Ornament," Annual Halt, no. 2 (1995): 10.
+2. Robert Hillenbrand, "Splendour and Austerity: Islamic Architectural Ornament," Halt Annual, no. 2 (1995): 10.

 Abduazizovich, Rahimov Laziz.
-"The Mausoleum Of Humayun."
-International Journal of Scientific & Technology Research 5, (July 2016): 209-14.
+"The Mausoleum of Humayun."
+International Journal of Scientific and Technology Research 5, no. 7 (2016): 209-14.

 Hillenbrand, Robert.
 "Splendour and Austerity: Islamic Architectural Ornament."
 Halt Annual, no. 2 (1995): 8-27.